-The strength of Bellevue Utilities lies in the adopted policies related to rates and capital investments.
+The strength of Bellevue's utilities lies in the adopted policies related to rates and capital investments.
 By policy, rates are to be set sufficient to recover both current and future projected costs.
 Also, rate increases are to be gradual and uniform.
 Cost increases or decreases for wholesale services are to be passed through to Bellevue customers.
-Wholesale cost increases are tied to water purchases from Cascade Water Alliance and wastewater treatment costs from King County.
-The policy ensures that local programs will not subsidize regional entities.
-For 2022, Bellevue's sewer utility local operations budget was \$9.3 million.
-If the regional rate increases were not passed on to Bellevue's sewer ratepayers, local programs would need to be reduced by \$2.2 million in 2023 and by \$4.5 million in 2024.
-Decreases of that magnitude would mean Bellevue's sewer utility would cease to be a viable entity.
+Wholesale cost increases are tied to water purchasing and testing and wastewater treatment costs from King County.
+The policy essentially states that local programs will not subsidize regional entities.
+For 2022, Bellevue's local operations budget was \$9.3 million.
+If the regional rate increases were not passed on to Bellevue ratepayers, local programs would need to be reduced by \$2.2 million in 2023 and by \$4.5 million in 2024.
+Decreases of that magnitude would mean Bellevue utilities would cease to be a viable entity.

-Also, very important and forward-thinking are the policies related to capital investment.
+Also very important and forward-thinking are the policies related to capital investment.
 Nationally, infrastructure is generally falling apart largely because most entities have not invested in it.
 By adopted policy, Bellevue does invest in its long-term capital needs.
 Utilities are capital intensive.
 Most of Bellevue's infrastructure has passed its mid-life thus the city is actively engaged in replacing water, sewer and storm infrastructure.
 That is why the city has a 75-year rate plan and the R&R is what makes it possible to look at rates beyond the seven-year CIP.
 Revenue from rates funds current construction and engineering and contributes to R&R.